pbansfore/Hospitality-Revenue-Analysis-Power-BI/README.md

 ---

 ## 📈 Key Insights
+- AtliQ Group has generated an overall revenue of 1.688 billion.
 - Mumbai generated the highest revenue of $661 million, followed by Bangalore, Hyderabad, and Delhi.
 - AtliQ Exotica led high performance with:
   - Revenue: $316 million